 Wide window to front with lovely views to fields.
 The kitchen is fitted with a range of ‘System 6` modern wall and base units and deep pan drawers.
 Amonite Diamond White Quartz work surfaces incorporate an inset one and a half bowl stainless steel sink unit.
-Space and plumbing for Neff integrated dish washer.
+Integrated Neff dishwasher.
 Integrated microwave and Neff fan assisted electric oven.
 Induction hob with stainless steel and glass chimney style extractor over.
 Integrated fridge/freezer.
 Spotlights.
 Oak flooring.

 LOUNGE - 5.47m (17'11") x 4.55m (14'11")

 Four steps with glass and oak balustrade down to lounge.
 Two windows to front with lovely views to fields.
 Further window to side with countryside views.
 Vaulted ceiling.
 TV point.
 Telephone point.
 Two vertical radiators.
 Oak flooring.
 Under stairs storage area.

 BEDROOM ONE - 3.95m (13'0") x 3.1m (10'2")